mui/material-ui/docs/src/pages/components/masonry/masonry.md

 ## Server-side rendering

-By passing `defaultHeight` to `<MasonryItem />`, you can use server-side rendering.
+This example demonstrates the use of the `defaultHeight` to configure a fixed height of each `<MasonryItem />`.
+This is used for server-side rendering.
 By default, `height: 100%` will be set to the content of `<MasonryItem />`.
 If you change this, there can be unwanted gap between `<MasonryItem />` and the content that you pass to it.

 {{"demo": "pages/components/masonry/SSRMasonry.js", "bg": true}}